Skip to main content

 Iterate continuously

 Monitor performance metrics and adjust context settings as business goals evolve.
-Combine live experimentation with event tracking to ensure the learning loop stays tight.
+Combine context changes with explicit Rules Engine updates and event tracking to keep the learning loop tight.